He3lixxx/ddm/ddm-pc/README.md

 should be possible to prevent multiple iterations, which guarantees minimal run times.

+#### Running on clusters with significantly more workers (Odin / Thor)
+Our algorithm generates a fixed set of work packets and distributes them to the next free worker.
+However, if we do not have any estimation beforehand on how many workers we can expect, we might either create way too many work packets, resulting in much communication overhead, or may too few work packets, resulting in workers being idle while they could perform work.

+Currently, the project is set up to work fine with up to about 110 workers, so for most testing environments, no changes should be required.
+If you want to run this application on the Thor cluster, we would appreciate it if you could increase the `TARGET_WORK_PACKET_COUNT` in the `Master` actor (`ddm-pc/src/main/java/de/hpi/ddm/actors/Master.java:64`) to the number of workers you want to start (probably 12 * 20 = 240).

+#### General note
-We're pretty sure that this implementation gives the best possible performance for any input data that could realistically be encountered, although you can artifically craft input files that will take longer to process than actually necessary (e.g. if all possible passwords of the alphabet are valid).
-If you encounter any problems or bad performance, please contact us.
+We think that this implementation gives the best possible performance for any input data that could realistically be encountered, although you can artificially craft input files that will take longer to process than actually necessary (e.g. if the alphabet only allows N distinct passwords and the file has N distinct password hashes).

+We did not specifically try to optimize for the sample input file that was given (as we expect testing to be done with different input files)

+If you encounter any problems or bad performance, please contact us - we have tested some self created input files, but might have missed some edge cases.

+If you run this implementation on the RaspberryPi or the Thor cluster, please let us know how it performs.